naueramant/PIF/README.md

 Pif is an extension to a subset of the Python language which implements information flow control.

+OBS: This framework is a scientific experiment and we do not recommend using it in production.

 ## Install

 To install pif globally on the system run: